 Please note: The information given on this page is not medical advice.
 Individuals who want medical advice about naltrexone should consult a health professional.

 Naltrexone is a prescription drug.
 It belongs to a group of drugs known as opioid antagonists.
 These block the effects of heroin and other opioid drugs.
 Naltrexone is used in pharmacotherapy, in which a drug of dependence is replaced with a prescribed drug.
 Pharmacotherapy helps to stabilise people's lives and reduce the harms related to drug use.1

-Naltrexone is a prescribed drug, which may be used:
+Naltrexone may be used:

-How does it work?
+How is it used?

 How effective is it?